 portion of the body enters the right atrium of the heart through the inferior

-3. Blood flows from the right atrium to the right ventricle via the tricuspid valve.
-Label each on the diagram.
+2. Blood flows from the right atrium to the right ventricle via the tricuspid valve.

-4. Blood is then pumped through the pulmonary semilunar valve and into the pulmonary trunk where blood travels to the lungs.
-Label each.
+3. Blood is then pumped through the pulmonary semilunar valve and into the pulmonary trunk where blood travels to the lungs.

-5. Blood goes from the left atrium to the left ventricle via the biscupid (or mitral) valve.
-Label each.
+5. Blood goes from the left atrium to the left ventricle via the bicuspid (or mitral) valve.

-Blood leaves the left ventricle of the heart through the aortic semilunar valve and enters the aorta.
+6. Blood leaves the left ventricle of the heart through the aortic semilunar valve and enters the aorta.
 The aorta has a visible arch with vessels that lead to the head before the artery descends into the rat's thoracic cavity.
-Find the aorta on the rat and label the aorta on the diagram.

 The aorta has four general areas.
 Locate each of these on your rat.